cs1302uga/cs1302-tutorials/javafx/javafx.md

    * The `try-catch` statement is included to ensure that if any exceptions propogate up to `main` method, then the user is presented with a nicer message than the usual stack trace.
-We also do this because one such exception relates to a timeout issue with the X-forwarding — in this case, we want to inform the user that they can logout, then log back in to resolve the problem.
+We also do this because one such exception relates to a timeout issue with the X-forwarding — in this case, we want to inform the user that they can log out, and then log back in to resolve the problem.

 1. The [`launch`](https://openjfx.io/javadoc/17/javafx.graphics/javafx/application/Application.html#launch(java.lang.Class,java.lang.String...))
    method launches the app by initiating the JavaFX application life-cycle, a sequence of steps that occur over the life